coderefinery/documentation/guide.md

 lecture for those who want to find out more.
 If you go through each bullet point in detail, the motivation can easily take up 30 minutes and you will run out of time.

-### Core aspects

-- Documentation has to be versionnable and branchable
-- Documentation should be tracked together with the source code
-- Sphinx is not only for Python
-- Read the Docs is not only for Github

 ### Sessions which can be skipped if time is tight